 The ideal solution would be that we have all the data we need — from across the organization — at our fingertips, in a way that’s easy to use to digest, make decisions with, build audiences from, and activate effective marketing across channels.

 Customer data platforms, or CDPs, are usually positioned as the necessary tool to achieve this ideal, and they’ve been gaining a lot of traction lately.
 While the idea of a CDP — which promises a centralized customer view and actionable data — isn’t new, the technology itself is relatively nascent.
-An increased demand for CDPs can be seen as the result of several factors — including the increase in digital business accelerated by the global pandemic, the need for companies to take a privacy-centric approach to collecting and managing first-party data, and the increasing fragmentation of marketing tech stacks.
+An increased demand for CDPs can be seen as the result of several factors — including the increase in digital business accelerated by the global pandemic, the need for companies to take a privacy-centric approach to collect and manage first-party data, and the increasing fragmentation of marketing tech stacks.

 Segment’s flexible API to connect a myriad of data sources and its ability to actually make the data usable is a dream come true for marketers.
-It enables marketers to harness data in a new and powerful way — not only to deliver personalized experiences for our customers, but to gain deeper insights into the customer journey across the business and identify areas for optimization to drive brand loyalty and ultimately, more revenue.
+It enables marketers to harness data in a new and powerful way — not only to deliver personalized experiences for our customers but to gain deeper insights into the customer journey across the business and identify areas for optimization to drive brand loyalty and ultimately, more revenue.

-It seems that every day, a report comes out with new data and statements like 51% of customers expect personalized experiences, and 40% of customers have been up-sold because of personalization, etc., etc.
+It seems that every day, a report comes out with new data and statements like 51% of customers expect personalized experiences, 40% of customers have been up-sold because of personalization, etc., etc.

 We know personalization is important, and we know it’s hard work to implement, and sometimes, even harder to define.
 But we know that, when done well, personalization drives loyalty, builds relationships, and can help cut through the overload that people are feeling by serving them with relevant content.